friedelwolff/tangent/README.rst

 .. code::

+  DEBUG=True
   SECRET_KEY = ARANDOMSECRETKEY
   API_AUTH_URL = http://...../api-token-auth/
   API_URL = http://...../api/

+Obviously DEBUG=True is never appropriate for a production envivronment.
 Alternative methods for configuring (such as environment variables) are possible.
 Consult the documentation for `python-decouple`.